2018 PRESENT HUNT PRIZES SPONSORED BY:|

 must have an account.
 Registration is easy, free, and confidential.
 If you don't have an account already, visit our Registration Page page to get a free account now!
 If you do have an account, sign-in so you can claim prizes.

-The 7th Annual Chessgames Holiday Present Hunt will begin at midnight, December 10th, 2013 on the occasion of our
+The 12th Annual Chessgames Holiday Present Hunt will begin sometime

 SOME GENERAL TIPS AND HINTS: